Brand Strategy & Positioning

 • Trend-chasing chatter: A financial services firm suddenly using Gen Z slang on TikTok.
 It’s just awkward.

-This isn't authenticity.
-It's theatre.
+This isn’t authenticity.
+It’s a theatre.
 And it’s based on the flawed idea that your customers want you to be their best friend.
 They don’t.
 They want you to be good at what you do and to be honest about it.

 The Founder Myth Trap: Your Brand Is Not Your Diary